 Your Chrome browser contains a folder where certain items that have been downloaded are stored for future use.
-Items like graphic images, photos, and entire web pages are examples of items that have been saved or «cached.» Let’s take a look at how to clear Chrome cache on Mac.
+Items like graphic images, photos, and entire web pages are examples of items that have been saved or «cached.» Let’s take a look at how to clear the Chrome cache on Mac.

 Why You Need To Clear Your Chrome Browser Cache on Mac